Abreu-Zero/rpg-dice-swift/README.md

 Why?
 -----

-Well, I thought that would be nice to have a handy helper with items and equipment description, classes and monsters, besides, of course, a die roller that could save the creation date and time, maybe a list with the last ones rolled as well, to be shared via messages and help the dungeon master to narrate the game.
+Well, I thought that would be nice to have a handy helper with stuff like: items and equipment description, classes and monsters... besides, of course, a die roller that could save the date and time of the said roll, maybe a list with the last ones rolled as well that all to be shared via messages and help the dungeon master to narrate the game.

 Requirements and Specifications:
 --------------------------------